Tom Sweitzer MT-BC (Co-Founder, Executive Director)

 Kim Tapper, PCC, CPCC (Co-Founder, Executive Director)

-Kim has been working with youth and adults for over 20 years as a teacher, director, choreographer, life coach, and mentor.
-She holds credentials as a professional certified life coach (ICF), CPCC (CTI) and holds a BA in Dance Movement Therapy from Goucher College.
-Kim is currently finishing her Master’s in Psychology and licensure as a Registered Expressive Arts Therapist.
+Kim has been working with youth and adults for over 20 years as a teacher, director, choreographer, life coach, expressive arts therapist and mentor.
+She is credentialed as a Professional Certified Life Coach (ICF), CPCC (CTI) and holds an M.S. in Psychology and a B.A. in Dance Movement Therapy.

 Kim coaches individuals to expand their possibilities, reach their personal goals and engage completely in their lives.
 She specializes in working on the psychosocial/emotional side of coping with medical challenges and disabilities (cancer, Lyme disease, cerebral palsy, etc.) and with teenagers and adults ages 13+ building self esteem and confidence, healing from trauma and grief, or struggling with anxiety, depression, or self-harm.
 Kim has also served as a group facilitator for teenage girls in multiple settings ranging from self esteem workshops to young women’s leadership groups.
 She created “Life Beyond Diagnosis” workshops for oncology patients focusing on acceptance and survivorship issues and is a member of INOVA’s STAR certified oncology team.
 Kim has been a guest speaker and teacher for Life With Cancer, George Mason University, VSA Intersections Festival, at the Disabilities Accessibility Summit and she served as an ambassador for the Balgopal School in Baroda, India teaching and supporting faculty in their work to use therapeutic arts with students with disabilities.